 The early years set the foundation for development throughout life.
-This core focuses on children’s self-control and school readiness, which are early signs of future success.
-It also examines how families, educational settings and communities play critical roles in ensuring positive early development.
+Our researchers focus on optimizing children’s development and well-being in families, early care and education settings and communities.
+They also examine how families, educational settings and communities play critical roles in ensuring positive early development.

 Youth and Young Adults

 Adolescence offers opportunities for positive development.
-Because the experiences of youth are crucial in shaping their paths into adulthood, this core focuses on understanding the behaviors and settings that promote their development, protect them from risk and promote their resilience.
+Because the experiences of youth are crucial in shaping their paths into adulthood, we strive to understand the behaviors and settings that promote their development, protect them from risk and promote their resilience.